 CM 4335.
 GEOTECHNICAL ASPECTS OF CONSTRUCTION.
 3 Hours.

 Review of engineering geology and soil mechanics; interpretation of geotechnical reports; site preparation; ground improvement; excavation including supports and dewatering; foundations including consideration of deep foundations and expansive soils; tunneling in soils and rock.
 Prerequisite: Grade of C or better in CM 3335 and admission to the CM Professional Program.

 CM 4337.
 LAND AND SITE DEVELOPMENT.
 3 Hours.

 Introduction to site planning and its process.
 This course covers important characteristics of Site Planning involved in a construction project including land features, uses, buildings, regulations, local community cultures, and site analysis and planning.
 Students will work on developing a site plan for the end of semester project.
 Prerequisite: Grade of C or better in CM 1331 and CM 3335; Admission to the CM Professional Program.

 CM 4351.
 BUILDING INFORMATION MODELING FOR CONSTRUCTION MANAGEMENT.
 3 Hours.

 Introduction to techniques used in development and management of Building Information Models.
 Emphasis on constructability and management.
 Prerequisite: Grade of C or better in CM 3341 and admission to the CM Professional Program.

-A senior course for students preparing to enter the commercial construction sector; project management of commercial construction projects, including: aspects of design, bidding/estimating, presentation, value engineering, contracts/negotiation, subcontractor relations, cost controls, management during construction, close out, and post-construction requirements.
+A senior course for students preparing to enter the project management of residential and commercial construction projects, including: aspects of design, bidding/estimating, presentation, value engineering, contracts/negotiation, subcontractor relations, cost controls, management during construction, close out, and post-construction requirements.
 Prerequisite: Admission to the CM Professional Program.